Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 A detailed diamond chart showing technical specifications and dimensions for various diamond shapes, including parameters for different carat weights and cuts.

-Everyone knows that the bigger the diamond, the higher the price.
-But the price doesn’t increase linearly—it skyrockets.
+The Price Factor: Everyone knows that the bigger the diamond, the higher the price.
+But the price doesn’t increase linearly—it skyrockets at key weight thresholds.

 A geometric chart illustrating the non-linear relationship between diamond weight (carat) and price, showing how a diamond's value increases exponentially with its size.

-Tip: Diamonds over 1 carat have investment value, while those over 0.3ct have resale value.
+Tip: Diamonds over 1 carat often hold investment value, while those over 0.3ct typically have reliable resale value.

 2. Color in the 4Cs of Diamonds